 Before making a formal offer, many companies require a drug-screening test.
 These vary from company to company and state to state.
 For instance, any company in Alabama can test for drugs while Arkansas has no state laws in place.

-There are several different forms of drug testing, though the most common is a urine test or a urinalysis.
+There are several different forms of urine screenings, though the most common is a urine test or a urinalysis.
 Candidates pee in a cup and submit the sample for testing.
 Other popular methods of testing include the collection of blood, saliva, hair, and sweat.

-For instance, many jobs in healthcare, transportation, defense, and law enforcement require drug testing because of federal laws.
-Here are some fields where you are likely to find jobs that drug test.
+For instance, many jobs in healthcare, transportation, defense, and law enforcement require testing because of federal laws.
+Here are some fields where you are likely to find jobs that test.

 Civil Service Jobs